dawser123/FootballBooks/README.md

 - Responsive Design: The application is optimized for both desktop and mobile devices.
 - User Authentication: Secure user authentication system to manage user accounts.
 ### Technologies Used
-  -React
+  - React
-  -React Router
+  - React Router
-  -Axios
+  - Axios
-  -Google Books API
+  - Google Books API
-  -Tailwind
+  - Tailwind
-  -Vite
+  - Vite
 ### Login Details
 Sample login details, please enter them into the log-in panel in order to use this app: